PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-12.md

 `27.0` and `20.0`.
 Both baseline entries record `user_approved_topk_index_instability_from_near_tied_scores`; no model-name lowering rule, global tolerance relaxation, or forced index ordering was added.
-The next cause-unclassified model is `campp_vin.onnx`.
+No cause-unclassified active Tier 0–4 model remains at this checkpoint.

 Those GridSample siblings remain normal threshold failures.
 Their upstream feature tensors agree to roughly `1e-4`, and the generated grid agrees except